Best Of16 min read

 Cons:

-- Single daily trading window (not ideal if you want to react to market moves)
+• Single daily trading window — not ideal if you want to react to market moves immediately

-- No crypto trading — a pretty notable gap in 2026, honestly
+• No crypto trading — a pretty notable gap in 2026

 6. SoFi Invest — Best for All-in-One Financial Management

-SoFi started as a student loan refinancing company — which is kind of a weird origin story for an investing app, if you think about it — and has quietly become one of the most comprehensive financial platforms available.
+SoFi started as a student loan refinancing company — which is a weird origin story for an investing app, honestly — and has quietly become one of the most complete financial platforms out there.
 The investing side offers stocks, ETFs, crypto, and even IPO investing, all commission-free.
 What makes SoFi genuinely compelling for young adults is the ecosystem: banking, loans, insurance, and investing all in one place.
-If you want a single app to manage most of your financial life without juggling five different logins, SoFi makes a strong case.
+Want to manage most of your financial life without juggling five different apps?
+SoFi makes a strong case.

 Key Features: